-Filiform Wart (Verruca Filiformis)
+Filiform wart (Verruca Filiformis)

-Mosaic warts commonly develop on the hand and feet, usually the palms and soles.
+Mosaic warts commonly develop on the hands and feet, usually the palms and soles.
 A cluster of warts grows together to form a linear tile-like pattern, creating an appearance similar to that of a mosaic.

-Genital Wart (Verruca Acuminata)
+Genital wart (Verruca Acuminata)

 Genital warts refer to warts that develop in the groin, genital, or anal areas.
 These warts can vary significantly in their size and shape, with some appearing to be flat and white whilst others are bumpy and raised from the skin.
 In some cases, it is not possible to see warts, despite the presence of the virus and warts.